Kozphy/go_learn/basic_go/reflection/law_reflect.md

 }
 ```

-## The representation of and interface
+## The representation of an interface

 A variable of interface type `stores a pair`: the **concrete value assigned to the variable, and that value’s type descriptor**.